 Physical activity and exercise can have immediate and long-term health benefits.
 Most importantly, regular activity can improve your quality of life.

 A minimum of 30 minutes a day can allow you to enjoy these benefits.

 If you are regularly physically active, you may:

-have stronger bones, muscles and joints and lower the risk of osteoporosis
+- have stronger , and joints and lower risk of developing

-- recover better from period of hospitalisation or bed rest
+- recover better from periods of hospitalisation or bed rest

-- feel better – with more energy, a better mood, feel more relaxed and sleep better.
+- feel better – with more energy, a better , feel more relaxed and better.